Eating disorders in young people - a parent's guide

 There are two main types of eating disorders that commonly affect young people:

 There are also ‘atypical’ eating disorders.
-These do not fully match the symptoms criteria needed to be diagnosed as an eating disorder, but are still a cause for real concern.
+These do not fully match the criteria needed to be diagnosed as either anorexia or bulimia, but are still a cause for real concern.
 Many patients do not meet the full criteria but can still be very unwell.

 What is it?